What it’s like being a Dallas Cowboys fan living in New Jersey

 Ever since seeing the Cowboys on Thanksgiving Day 1979, I’ve been a die hard fan.
 My first memories of pro football were with names like Tony Dorsett (still my favorite player), Randy White, Ed “Too Tall” Jones, ‘the guy with the cool hat’ Coach Tom Landry and of course, the Dallas Cowboys Cheerleaders.
 Normally when I talk football with people, I always get “How the heck did you become a Cowboys fan?”
 Or, “Where did you go wrong?”
 Well, there’s your answer in case you were wondering.

-Fast forward to the more recent games in the past few years and it has definitely shifted in the Giants favor including watching the Giants win the Super Bowl last year.
+Fast forward to the more recent games in the past few years and it has definitely shifted in the Giants favor including watching the Giants winning the Super Bowl, not one, but twice.
 Ugh.
 With winning also comes the trash talking and abuse.
 So when I’ve headed into MetLife Stadium Stadium in the last few years to watch the Cowboys/Giants game, it is all too common to hear someone call me an off-color name that rhymes with Dallas’ quarterback’s last name, Romo.
-Sigh, never heard that one before but apparently it never gets old to a Giants fan.
+Sigh.
+Yeah, I never heard that one before but apparently it never gets old to a Giants fan.
 Or otherwise, I get the usual “HEY COWGIRL!
 YOU SUCK!”
 Fantastic.
+Even now, working at New Jersey 101.5, I not only get abused by Giants fans like my good buddy Steve Trevelise but I also have to deal with working around a bunch of Eagles fans as well.

 But with the start of another season springs the hope of success.
-I’m optimistic this season that the Cowboys put it all together and the talent finally translates into some wins, starting on Opening night versus those same New York Giants, the team that has tortured me one way or another since I was a kid.
+I’m optimistic this season that the Cowboys, with rookie quarterback Dak Prescott at the helm, put it all together and the talent finally translates into some wins, starting on Opening night versus those same New York Giants, the team that has tortured me one way or another since I was a kid.